palewire/first-news-app/docs/index.rst

     $ pip -V

-If you get and error, that means don't have pip installed.
+If you get and error, that means you don't have pip installed.
 You can get it by following `these instructions <https://pip.pypa.io/en/latest/installing.html>`_.

 The `virtualenv environment manager <http://www.virtualenv.org/en/latest/>`_ makes it possible to create an isolated corner of your computer where all the different